GovTechSG/seed-documentation/faqs/cloudflare-warp-known-issues.md

 *Confirm the following* :
 1. If you have received the successfully onboarded email from DEEP.
 2. If you are using only the [supported browsers](best-practices).
-3. If you are using the latest version of Cloudflare WARP and is connected and also make sure that **Gateway with WARP** is selected in Cloudflare settings.
+3. Ensure that Cloudflare WARP client is updated to the latest version and is connected.
+Go to Cloudflare WARP **Settings**, and ensure that **Gateway with WARP** is selected.
 4. If Tanium is listed in the **Start** menu for Windows and in **Finder** > **Applications** for macOS.
-5. If Device operating system is updated to the latest version.
+5. If your device operating system is updated to the latest version.
 6. If Defender ATP is up-to-date and in the running state.
 7. If your TechPass account has the required permissions to access the GCC 2.0 CMP or a particular SGTS service.